What to Eat Now

 Having a basic knowledge of proteins, fats and carbohydrates is critical to our complete recovery.
 We can’t just remove gluten from our diet and expect all to be well.
 The damage inflicted by your immune system (triggered by gluten) is not to be taken lightly.
 Your body is in need of repair.

-It’s going to need a diet free of ultra processed and fast foods that is packed with macro and micro nutrients.
+It’s going to need a diet free of ultra processed and fast food.
+A diet packed with macro and micro nutrients.
 This will help it to undo the ills that a gluten filled diet had years to place in motion.
 Our bodies are amazingly resilient.
 When given enough time and care, the human body has demonstrated time and time again, that it can heal itself.

 With the above in mind, creating a collection of recipes that embodied those viewpoints was the next logical step.
 To begin with, I kept a few things in mind before making each meal.
 The food had to be inexpensive and easily accessible, that’s a given.
 Preparation and cooking time for breakfast/lunch 15-45 minutes.
 Dinner/dessert 60-90 minutes.